In a change to our regularly scheduled programming: our plan for 2017.

 After many years of lamenting, I can finally go to New York for Halloween.
 The weakness of the pound means that Manhattan hotels are now out of the question, but I’ve found a very good deal on an AirBnB right next to the L train subway in Williamsburg.
 First time in ten visits that I’ll be staying off the island.
 As long as we see both the Parade and our New York favourites Andrew and Ernie, I’ll be a happy girl.

 In November, we will be returning to Lewes for bonfire night.
 If you haven’t heard of it, google it!
 It is the country’s most intense and fantastic bonfire celebration.
-We finally managed to book a room in the hotel opposite our normal watching pitch but I’ll blog about it properly nearer the time.
+We finally managed to book a room in the hotel opposite our normal watching pitch but I’ll write about it properly nearer the time.

 Finally, New Year’s Eve.
 If i can get the time off work, it’ll be the year we resurrect the group holiday.
 Ever since my first trip away to Budapest, I have thought that our trips to take the pressure off that one night, are superb.
 Who knows where we will go!?

 All I know is that I am already excited about 2017.
 No matter what the year may hold politically (I’m not sure the future looks bright there) at least I know, another trip is just around the corner.

 If you have any hints, tips, blog or atricle suggestions for 2017, I’d be ever so excited to read them.
 You can comment below, tweet me or comment on the Facebook link.
 It is all fuel for the fire.